mbernste/mbernste.github.io/_posts/2024-11-24-intuition_biology_goodsell.md

 Now, if cells are so crowded, how exactly does the orderly structure of a signalling pathways and networks emerge at all from the chaotic environment of the cell?
 If all these molecules are constantly bumping into eachother, won't we get spurious interactions between molecules?
 Moreover, how do two interacting proteins/molecules "find" one another at a high enough frequency?
 In short, how can we model cells using networks at all?

-To answer these questions, it helped me to learn four fundamental properties about the biophysics and chemistry that occurs within cells:
+As far as I know, there are four fundamental properties about the biophysics and chemistry that occurs within cells that leads to the network model:

 1. Chemical interactions between biomolecules are hyper specific
 2. Many chemical reactions require enzymatic catalysis
 3. Cells are highly compartmentalized
-4. Despite being so packed molecules move extremely fast inside cells
+4. Molecules move extremely fast inside cells

 Now, let's address the first question: if proteins and other biomolecules are so packed within the cell and constantly bumping into one another, wouldn't we expect many abberant interactions between molecules?
 This was my intuition at least.
 However, it's important to realize that proteins are hyper-specific in regards to what they will interact with.
 Because of this, the vast, vast majority of physical interactions between proteins don't result in any chemical reaction at all.
 Moreover, most chemical reactions in a cell require enzymatic catalysis to occur.
 That is, even if two molecules bump into one another that _could_ react, they often won't.